-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 As you can see on both counts NVIDIA is, not surprisingly, nowhere close to a good buy.

 But what about a valuation metric that takes into account the future growth prospects of the company?
-Well here's what a discounted free cash flow, or DCF analysis says.
+Well, here's what a discounted free cash flow, or DCF analysis says.

 |TTM FCF/Share